duluca/lemon-mart/README.md

 1. Production:

-Executing `npm run build:prod` or `npx ng build --prod` or `npx ng build --configuration=production` leverages `InMemory` authentication.
+Executing `npm run build:prod` or `npx ng build --configuration production` or `npx ng build --configuration=production` leverages `InMemory` authentication.
 Note that the fake credentials are documented on the Login screen.

 2. Firebase: